f2fgroup/mysql_to_ftp/README.md

 2. **Processing**: For each `.sql` file:
    - Reads and cleans the query (removes trailing semicolons)
    - Verifies the query doesn't already contain `INTO OUTFILE`
-   - Adds the `INTO OUTFILE` clause with the specified CSV format
-   - Executes the query on MySQL with UTF-8 encoding (`SET NAMES utf8mb4`)
+   - Executes the query on MySQL (local or remote) with UTF-8 encoding (`SET NAMES utf8mb4`)
-   - Generates a CSV file in the `OUTPUT_DIR` directory
+   - Retrieves the data and generates a CSV file locally in the `OUTPUT_DIR` directory
+   - Includes column headers in the first row
+   - Properly escapes and quotes all fields
 3. **Upload**: For each generated CSV file:
    - Uploads to SFTP as `filename.csv.part`
    - Renames to `filename.csv` (atomic operation)